alexnaish/scholar/README.md

 ###Protractor

 1. To run a sample of tests using protractor, run `npm run protractor`.
 This will load up Google Chrome and will take snapshots of the entire page to send to scholar.
 The screenshots are taken by protractor's inbuilt screenshot tool and the helper function to submit the images is stored inside config/protractor-conf.js.
+The example tests are stored within 'test/e2e/gen.spec.js'.

 ###PhantomJS

 1. To run a sample of tests set up to run with PhantomJs `npm run phantom`.
-Configuration is stored within config/phantom-conf.js.
+Configuration and test definitions are stored within config/phantom-conf.js.
 2. This will download the yosemite version of PhantomJs locally and will then run a few example specs listed within the config file.
 3. This solution will also build a test report XML file that is in a ready to use format for use within Jenkins for pretty output graphs!